 Water is a fascinating chemical with unique features.
 A molecule formed by two such light elements as hydrogen and oxygen should be expected to be a gas at room temperature.
 Instead it is a liquid that boils at 100 °C. And unlike almost all other chemicals the density of water reaches a maximum not in its solid state, but as a liquid at a temperature slightly above the freezing point – at +4 °C. If it had not been for this, lakes would freeze from the bottom instead of on the top.
 Fish would then have problems to survive in northern climates.

-Water is instrumental for life.
-In the scientific search for life in the solar system it is water that is searched for.
-Life as we know it so far simply could not exist without water.
-This is not least reflected by the fact that 2 of the 17 UN development goals for 2030 deal with water.
+The importance of water for mankind is not least reflected by the fact that 2 of the 17 UN development goals for 2030 deal with water.
 Indirectly almost all of them depend on the availability of clean water.
 Today there is a growing awareness of the importance of water in society.
 This awareness means for instance that:

 Read more about United Nations 17 Goals to Transform Our World here.

 As an industry you are a part of society.
 This inevitable fact becomes apparent to an increasing number of companies.
 And it calls for action.
 Once water was a self-evident raw material and one of few that came almost for free.
-Gradually water has become a cost to mills and enterprises and as such a matter to economize with.
+Gradually water has become a cost to the companies using it and as such a matter to economize with.
 Water scarcity is today a reality in many places and a fundamental risk in many others.
-Consequently, companies are beginnig to discuss risk strategies concerning water at executive or board level.
+Consequently, companies are beginning to discuss risk strategies concerning water at executive or board level.

 But, hand on heart – for how long is it reasonable to believe that society will accept growing industries caring only for the activities inside their own fence?
 Since water is an absolute prerequisite for life – it is also a matter for society – and for companies.
 Many companies have realized that a license-to-grow strategy versus society is necessary to adopt.
 Such a strategy could also include ways to increase the abundancy of fresh water – for instance by introducing process water recirculation or by means of stimulating more rain to fall.

-As a technology provider Axolot Solutions is committed to taking social responsibility.
+We have appointed an Advisory board to guide and advice us on our common road to sustainability.
+As a solutions provider Axolot Solutions is committed to taking social responsibility.
 Our belief is that we do so largely by the cutting-edge technologies we provide for other companies to benefit from.
-But we have decided to take yet another step by forming a scientific council.